OpenFusionProject/openfusionproject.github.io/content/docs/guides/hosting-a-server.md

 To make the server available for people all over the world to play it there are requirements you must meet first.
  1. Having a way to access this machine from any network.
 Be it via a static IP address or dynamic DNS.
  2. Setting up port Forwarding for the machine
+ 3. Update `config.ini` with your static IP address or dynamic DNS.

 ### Accessing the machine from any network